|

 every village has a policeman.

-Savas is stationed in Vatousa but
+Savas is stationed in Antissa but

 fights crime as far away as

-Antissa.
+Skalahori.
 Some villages like Xidera

 have not had a policeman in